1Remote/1Remote.github.io/source/docs/index.md

 ﻿# {{name}}

-{{name}} is a modern remote access manager and connection launcher for Windows OS.
+{{name}} is a remote access manager and connection launcher for Windows OS.
 It comes integrated with a number of different protocols but also provides extensibility options via existing CLI tools implementing any kind of protocol.

 ## Features